DesireeMcElroy/life-expectancy-project/README.md

 :---: | :---: | :---:
-country | The name of the specified country | object year | The year the data of the observation was recorded | int status | Indicates whether a country is developed or still developing | int adult_mortality | Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population) | float infant_deaths | Number of Infant Deaths per 1000 population | int alcohol | Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol)  | float
+country | The name of the specified country | object year | The year the data of the observation was recorded | int country_developed | Indicates whether a country is developed or still developing | int adult_mortality | Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population) | float infant_deaths | Number of Infant Deaths per 1000 population | int alcohol | Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol)  | float